tomiristapen/assignment3_part2/README.md

 # Team: Ayaulym Kenzhekul SE-2314,Tomiris Tapen SE-2316,Danial Yerzhigit SE-2314
 # Project Description

 This project is a blockchain-based application built using the Hardhat development environment.
 It includes smart contracts, scripts, and testing infrastructure to deploy, manage, and interact with decentralized applications (dApps).
-The main focus appears to be on managing transactions and validating contract functionality.
+The main focus appears to be on managing transactions, validating contract functionality, and implementing ERC20 tokens for creating fungible, Ethereum-compatible tokens used in payments, staking, and tokenized systems.

 ## Key Features
 - Smart contracts written in Solidity.